 Come on.
 Daily Checks are important and form part of a legal obligation to ensure safety.
 Let’s do them properly.

 To stop our Anonymous Fleet Manager (AFM) blowing a gasket, we created Internal Combustion, a monthly column for fleet-related rants that lets him blow off some steam.
 Got a fleet gripe you'd like to get his opinion on?
-Email email@example.com and she'll pass it on to AFM – when he's in a good enough mood, that is.
+Email the editor who will pass it on to AFM... when he's in a good enough mood, that is.